paulvanderlaken/dpg-dataday-sql/part2/track3_strategist/level1/strat67.md

 #### Business answer

 The year **1997** is the most recent full year of data, with complete coverage from January to December.
-It also has the highest gross and net revenue — making it the best candidate for deeper revenue analysis.
+It also has the highest gross and net revenue — making it the best candidate for deeper revenue analysis in the Momentum Matters series.

 #### Take-aways